Hector2024/ops-reading-notes/reading9.md

 1. What is the Command Prompt?

-- The command prompt is a windows text based intefrace to connect with the computer via command lines.
+- The command prompt is a windows text based interfrace to connect with the computer via command lines.

 2. How do I access the Command Prompt?